What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Results

 \subsection{RQ1: How are issues addressed and managed?}

-\textbf{Motivation: }Effective issue management is vital for ensuring the quality, usability, and long-term sustainability of SWSs.
-In GitHub, issues serve as the primary communication channel through which users and developers report bugs, request features, and coordinate maintenance activities.
-The way these issues are labeled, discussed, assigned, and resolved reflects both the technical maturity of a project and the health of its contributing community.
-SWSs bring together interdisciplinary contributors, ranging from software engineers to domain scientists, who often differ in their technical expertise, collaboration styles, and expectations.
-Alam et al. \cite{alam2025empirical} observe that users of SWSs raise issues for diverse reasons, including bug fixing, dependency management, documentation improvements, system redesign, and API migration.
-While some issues can be easily resolved by users (e.g., package installation or configuration problems), others (e.g., system redesign and API migration) demand careful coordination and long-term planning from maintainers.
-Neglecting these issues can hinder users from effectively applying SWSs in their scientific analyses.
-Given the rapid expansion of the SWS landscape, understanding how issues are managed and addressed is essential for improving maintainability and supporting sustainable community practices.
+\textbf{Motivation: }Effective issue management is essential for the quality, usability, and sustainability of SWSs.
+On GitHub, issues function as the primary medium for reporting bugs, requesting features, and coordinating maintenance, reflecting both project maturity and community health.
+SWSs involve interdisciplinary contributors with varying expertise, leading to diverse issue types such as bug fixes, dependency management, documentation updates, system redesign, and API migration \cite{alam2025empirical}.
+While some issues are easily resolved, others require extensive coordination and long-term planning, and neglecting them can hinder the scientific use of SWSs.
+As the SWS ecosystem continues to grow, understanding issue management practices is critical for improving maintainability and fostering sustainable communities.

 \textbf{How are the issues addressed?} We aim to examine how issues are managed and addressed in SWSs.
 These issues are divided into open and closed categories.
-Open issues represent ongoing or unresolved problems, whereas closed issues indicate those that have been resolved.
-Among all analyzed repositories, 197 contain issues, and these form the basis of our subsequent analysis.
 Using the GitHub API, we collect a total of 21,166 issues from the selected repositories.
-Of these, 6,581 (31.09\%) are open and 14,585 (68.91\%) are closed.
+Of these, 6,581 (31.09\%) are open, and 14,585 (68.91\%) are closed.
 On average, each repository contains 107.44 issues.
 Notably, 36 repositories (18.27\%) have closed all their issues.
 Furthermore, 44 repositories (22.34\%) exhibit a closed issue rate (\textbf{CIR}) exceeding 90\%, with an average of 17.25 issues each.
 This indicates that repositories with a \textbf{CIR} greater than 0.9 generally have a smaller number of total issues compared to others.
 The results of the closed issue rate are presented in Figure \ref{fig:issue-rate-comparison}(a).

 We find that 25.40\% of closed issues are \emph{self-closed}, meaning that the individuals who raised them can resolve them, often through subsequent discussion.
 In addition, we identify a category of issues referred to as \emph{ignored issues}, those that receive no response or engagement from other users or developers.
 These ignored issues account for 11.23\% (2,378) of all issues and 36.13\% of open issues.
 We deﬁne the \emph{ignored issue rate} as the ratio of ignored issues for each repository.
 This metric provides insight into the level of maintainer and community engagement in addressing issues.
 The distribution of the ignored issue rate is shown in Figure \ref{fig:issue-rate-comparison}(b).